teoto4/teoto4/README.md

 # 👋 Hi there, I'm Maksym!

 I'm a junior Front-End developer passionate about building responsive web applications using modern technologies.
-I recently completed my training at the "ШАГ" Academy and participated in the team development of a full-featured e-commerce project.
+I recently completed my training at the "STEP" Academy and participated in the team development of a full-featured e-commerce project.

 ---